-At specified intervals, breaks, and holiday periods, classes are not held at Brewton-Parker College, and the institution may be considered closed for a short period.
+At specified intervals, breaks, and holiday periods that classes are not held at Brewton-Parker College, the institution may be considered closed for a short period.
 Campus residence halls are closed at these publicized times, and no students are permitted to remain on campus.
-All residence halls must be unoccupied at these times.
+All residence halls must be unoccupied at these times, and keys must be turned in to their Resident Director.
 Students are expected to check out of residence halls by the time specified in the handbook.
-Students who do not do so will be charged \$ 100.
-The intervals and periods during which residences are closed are as follows:
+Students who do not do so will be charged \$100.
+The intervals and periods during which residences are closed are as follow: